Integrability in the weak noise theory: Introduction and results

 \subsection{Acknowledgements.}

-I thank Pei-Ken Hung and Alexandre Krajenbrink for useful discussions, thank Alexandre Krajenbrink, Pierre Le Doussal, and Yier Lin for helping improve the presentation of this paper, and thank William Feldman and Yier Lin for pointing out the literature on mean-field games to me.
-LCT was partially supported by the NSF through DMS-1953407.
+I thank William Feldman, Pei-Ken Hung, and Alexandre Krajenbrink for useful discussions, thank Alexandre Krajenbrink, Pierre Le Doussal, Yier Lin, and two anonymous reviewers for helping improve the presentation of this paper, and thank William Feldman and Yier Lin for pointing out the literature on mean-field games to me.
+LCT was partially supported by the NSF through DMS-1953407 and DMS-2243112 and by the Sloan Research Fellowship.